BioPhoton/ngRe/README.md

 }
 ```

 **Needs**

 We need to abstract timing issues away from the consumer.
 In the case of late subscribers, it is easily possible with subjects like `BehaviorSubject` or `ReplaySubject` or operators like `share` or `shareReplay`.

 > **Replaying latest Values**
 > - use `ReplaySubject` to cache the latest (n) values.
 In most of the cases, this is the way to go.
 > - there are rare cases where we want to use an initial value and are not able to use `startWith`, here a `BehaviorSubject` can be used
 > - In cases where we have no control of the source we can also use `shareReplay`
 > - In stateful services the replayed values are always limited to `1`.
 The actual value and all future ones.

 ---

 ### Sharing References over Observables

 There are situations where we have to compose multiple streams, compute new state and create a reference to some object, i.e. a `FromGroup`.
 This reference is then later on shared with multiple subscribers.
-One in the View to render it and another one in the component to emmit changes.
+One in the View to render it and another one in the component to emit changes.

 **Sharing a reference problem**

 ```typescript